 The shopping scene in Sofia Coppola’s Marie Antoinette is sweet enough to give you a cavity.
 It is ironic that the film was criticized for the very same qualities that Antoinette was, as it’s as beautiful and excessive as its subject.
 Many reviewers focus on the film’s excessive nature without discussing why this excess is important.
 The film examines objects and the way people are treated as objects by emphasizing artificiality.
 To critique the film for being too vain and superficial only proves this point.

-In the background of one of the shots in this sequence, we see a pair of converse sneakers.
+There is a pair of converse sneakers In the background of one of the shots in the “I Want Candy” sequence.
+It’s very quick, I didn’t even notice it until my third watch.
 This modern object blends with Antoinette’s world while still symbolizing our contemporary one.
 In this moment, the film is aware of itself and how it interacts with the history genre.
 By overlapping past with present, the film argues that it is impossible to divide modernity from history, and that it is far more useful and interesting to combine these perspectives.
 This means that Coppola’s film uses objects and excess to play with our expectations of history but also to redefine this film genre.
 So, while Antoinette poses the question “It’s not too much is it” in this sequence, it is too much, and that is exactly the point.

 One reason the film remains divisive is because of its modern soundtrack.
 The history/drama genre traditionally tries to be as ‘authentic’ as possible.
 Consider Stanley Kubrick’s Barry Lyndon, which was shot entirely by candle and relied on period accurate costumes and music.
-Films like this are generally praised for capturing the past, but I would argue that this is inherently problematic.
+Films like this are generally praised for ‘capturing’ the past, almost like a rare bird, but I would argue that wording is inherently problematic.
 There is no way to perfectly render the past, as it is by definition already gone.

 The film tries to familiarize Antoinette by reminding us of how young she was.
 Antoinette was 14 when she married Louis XVI, and 19 when she became Queen of France.
 Coppola’s focus on this age demonstrates how imperative it is to read Antoinette in the context of teenage/young adulthood.
 She was a teenager put in charge of a nation, and that is something which history books tend to overlook.
 Coppola’s film emphasizes this using music, as it features nostalgic 80’s songs.
 This slightly modern soundtrack is meant to resonate with the film’s target audience, those who were teenagers in the 80’s.
 In doing so, the film tries to connect the audience’s experiences to those of its subject.
 So, although none of us have lived like Antoinette, her lifestyle is still familiar to us.